RyanRomano/brewski/README.md

 src folder
   - App.js
     - This is the master Javascript file.
-It imports all of the components and renders them as HTML.
+It imports all React components and renders them as HTML.
   - index.js
     - This is the Javascript application root.
 This file imports App.js and inserts it into the div id="root" in the index.html file.

+index.js uses the functionality from the ReactJS library (with the import :`import React from 'react';`) to accomplish this rendering.
+Using the create-react-app installer to build the project, these files are automatically created.
+The structure below is the default output from the react installer: `create-react-app some-cool_project-12345`command.

+To get started, install the modules required by package.json with `npm install`, then run `npm start` to

+###Optional read below: create-react-app automatically generated documentation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).